-Through their projects, applicants should also reflect on the significance of contemporary democratic achievements such as rule of law, civil liberties, civic rights, and underline the fragility of civic rights (freedom of speech, right to vote...) without strong checks and balances.
+Through their projects, applicants should also reflect on the significance of contemporary democratic achievements such as rule of law, civil liberties, civic rights, and underline the fragility of civic rights (freedom of speech, right to vote) without strong checks and balances.
 The aim is also to debate on the concrete ways and mechanisms by which civil liberties and civic rights can be preserved and civil dialogue ensured at EU and national levels, as well as the impact of the social media in this context.

-1.3.
-Antisemitism, Anti-Gypsyism, xenophobia, homophobia and other forms of intolerance: drawing the lessons for today
+3. Antisemitism, anti-gypsyism, xenophobia, homophobia and other forms of intolerance: drawing the lessons for today

-20th century's totalitarianisms deprived some of their citizens from their basic rights to the point of total exclusion and genocide.
-This was the case for the Jewish and Roma communities as well as other racial, cultural or ethnic minorities under Nazi regime, including LGBTI (lesbian, gay, bisexual, transexuel/transgender and intersexual) people.
-Justified by misleading ideologies and supported by deceptive propaganda, exclusionary legislation as well as a repressive apparatus, these enabled those regimes to commit mass murders.
+The 20th century's totalitarianisms deprived some of their citizens from their basic rights to the point of total exclusion, Holocaust and genocide.
+This was the case for the Jewish and Roma communities as well as other racial, cultural or ethnic minorities under the Nazi regime, including LGBTI (lesbian, gay, bisexual, transexuel/transgender and intersexual) people.
+Misleading ideologies and support of deceptive propaganda, exclusionary legislation as well as a repressive apparatus enabled those regimes to commit mass murders.

-Past manifestations of Antisemitism, xenophobia, homophobia and other forms of intolerance should be analysed and debated so as to inform the present.
-Through their projects, applicants should address the following themes and questions: How to recognise a "scapegoat" and to deconstruct the discourse leading to exclusion and marginalisation?
+Past manifestations of antisemitism, xenophobia, homophobia and other forms of intolerance should be analysed and debated so as to inform the present.
+Through their projects, applicants could address the following themes and questions: How to recognise a "scapegoat" and to deconstruct the discourse leading to exclusion and marginalisation?
 What are the educational tools at EU and national levels to prevent these forms of intolerance?

-1.4.
-Democratic transition and accession to the European Union
+4. Democratic transition and accession to the European Union

 For Member States that experienced in their recent history a transition to democracy, accession to the European Union played an important role in supporting and consolidating democratisation.
-For example, through the system of "democratic conditionality", the premembership encouraged political changes and structural reforms, strengthened administrative capacity and improved minority protections.
+For example, through the system of "democratic conditionality", the premembership preparations encouraged political changes and structural reforms, strengthened administrative capacity and improved minority protections.